rossumur/SAM2600/README.md

 If the phoneme is unvoiced ('S' in *She Sells Sea Shells*) the engine selects hardware generated noise of the appropriate frequency and volume.

-In voiced phonemes, formant frequencies are used with sinwave DDS to produce two of the three tones required for intelligble speech.
+In voiced phonemes, formant frequencies are used with sinewave DDS to produce two of the three tones required for intelligible speech.
 The two values are summed together and output to a 4 bit DAC: the channel volume register **AUDV1**.

 Pitch is incredibly important to reproducing intelligible speech and given we only have ~70 cycles to produce a sample, modulation of **f1,f2** by the vocal cord pulse would seem impossible.
 SAM had a brilliant trick for this: resetting the DDS counters every pitch period produces a nice **f0** buzz with very little CPU time.